ufosc/club-documents/Administrative/Constitution.md

 1. A written request by at least three voting members of the organization shall be submitted to either the President, Vice President, or Treasurer.
-Written notification shall be sent to the officer in question asking that officer to be present at the next meeting and prepared to respond to the removal request.
+Written notification shall be sent to the officer in question asking that officer to be present at the next officer meeting and prepared to respond to the removal request.

 2. A two thirds majority vote of members present is necessary to remove the officer.